DHTMLX/docs-todolist/docs/api/configs/drag_config.md

 ### Description

 @short: Optional.
-An object with settings for drag-n-drop
+Specifies settings for drag-n-drop

 :::note
 There is 500ms delay when you drag-n-drop tasks on touch devices.